Super-bugs; VRE; Gastroenteritis - VRE; Colitis - VRE

 VRE infections are more common in patients who:

-VRE can get onto hands by touching a person who has VRE or by touching a surface that has VRE on it.
+VRE can get onto the hands by touching a person who has VRE or by touching a surface that is contaminated with VRE.
 The bacteria then spread from one person to another by touch.

 The best way to prevent the spread of VRE is for everyone to keep their hands clean.